Pathways Planning and Supports

 Specialist High Skills Major (SHSM)

 The SHSM program allows students to focus their learning on a sector of interest.
 Students earn sector-recognized certifications, gain valuable skills and experience and discover new career pathways through the various SHSM experiences.
-In 2022-2023, all 33 YRDSB secondary schools offered an average of three SHSM sectors each for a total of 112 programs in 14 different sectors.
-YRDSB had 2,763 Grade 11 and 12 students registered in the program for the 2022-23 school year.
-The board completion rate for students graduating with the SHSM Red Seal Diploma last year is in line with the provincial rate.
+In 2023-2024, all 33 YRDSB secondary schools offered an average of 3.6 SHSM sectors each for a total of 119 programs in 14 different sectors.

 Dual Credit